 They are composed of a dense osteoid component attached to the outer cortex over a narrow zone.
 Parosteal osteosarcoma originates from the outer fibrous layer of periosteum.
 It exhibits extensive bone matrix and minimal fibroblastic cellular atypia, and as such is considered to be a low-grade tumour.

 - large lobulated exophytic, 'cauliflower-like' mass with central dense ossification adjacent to the bone

-- string sign: thin radiolucent line separating the tumour from cortex, seen in 30% of cases
+- string sign: thin radiolucent line separating the tumour from the cortex, seen in 30% of cases

 - tumour stalk: grows within tumour in late stages and obliterates the radiolucent cleavage plane

 - +/- soft tissue mass

 - cortical thickening without aggressive periosteal reaction is often seen

-- tumour extension into medullary cavity is frequently seen
+- tumour extension into the medullary cavity is frequently seen

 It exhibits predominantly low signal intensity both on T1 and T2 weighted imaging.
-High signal intensity on T2 is suggestive of high-grade tumour.
+High signal intensity on T2 is suggestive of a high-grade tumour.

 Treatment and prognosis